run-x/opta/examples/ghost/README.md

 [![Deploy](https://raw.githubusercontent.com/run-x/opta/main/assets/deploy-to-aws-button.svg)](https://app.runx.dev/deploy-with-aws?url=https%3A%2F%2Fgithub.com%2Frun-x%2Fopta%2Fblob%2Fmain%2Fexamples%2Fghost%2Fghost-aws.yaml&name=Ghost)

 # What does this do?
 It deploys a horizontally scalable Ghost deployment on EKS in AWS.
-It uses AWS managed the RDS mysql instance.
+It uses AWS managed for the RDS mysql instance.
 It also sets up various other resources like VPCs, subnets, load balancers etc.

 # Steps to deploy
 * Fill in the required variables in the config file, ghost-aws.yaml.